 Don’t keep a stiff upper lip and just grin and bear it.

-Why Can a Nail Drill Burn?
+Why Does My Nail Drill Burn?

 The burning sensation comes from the friction of the bit on the nail.
 If you are doing your own manicure, then you most likely are using the wrong bit and/or the wrong pressure for the job at hand.

 If you’re at the salon, your nail technician may not be properly trained and could be using more pressure than she realizes, if she is using the wrong bit.

 Why Is My Nail Drill Getting Hot?

 Oils on the nails can potentially increase the amount of heat flowing through the bit, which can make it feel hot while in use.

 It could also be technique and materials, though.

 Carbide bits, for example, are more aggressive and need less pressure than sanding bands to do the same job.